-Adaptive Pickleball is partnering with Special Olympics South Carolina to introduce pickleball throughout the state in 2023.
+Adaptive Pickleball is partnering with Special Olympics South Carolina to introduce pickleball throughout the state.

-Adaptive Pickleball (APB) recently led a training session for Special Olympics Athletes in Columbia, SC.
+Adaptive Pickleball (APB) led a training session for Special Olympics athletes in Columbia, SC.
 The local ABC news station attended the training session and aired the following story.

-APB has facilitated six pickleball clinics in Greenville (Area 4), Columbia (Area 7), and Rock Hill (Area 11), Clemson (Area 13), and Charleston (Area 6).
-Our 2023 training sessions will include more cities/regions in South Carolina.
+APB has facilitated seven pickleball clinics in Greenville (Area 4), Columbia (Area 7), and Rock Hill (Area 11), Clemson (Area 13), Charleston (Area 6), and Clinton (Area 5).

 If you attended a recent training session, click the button below for coaching resources.

 The HOT SHOTS are excited to be competing as Greenville’s first Special Olympics Pickleball Team.

 The Greenville HOT SHOTS trained hard to compete in the Fall Greenville Smash Pickleball Tournament (Oct.
 5) and in future Special Olympics South Carolina events.

 Learn more about how much passion these athletes have for playing pickleball from this WYFF News 4 story.

 The following resources will help you coach your Special Olympics athletes.
 Resources include: how to play pickleball, the history of the game, a rules summary sheet, how to keep score, and advice on buying a paddle.

 Pickleball is the fastest growing sport in America.
 The game combines elements of tennis and ping-pong.
 The rules are simple and the game is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players.